wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-migrate-onpremises-database.md

 
 ## Backup to URL and restore

-Use the [backup to URL](https://msdn.microsoft.com/zh-cn/library/dn435916.aspx) method when you cannot use the Deploy a SQL Server Database to a Azure VM wizard because your backup file is larger than 1 TB and you are migrating from and to SQL Server 2016.
-For databases smaller than 1 TB or running a version of SQL Server prior to SQL Server 2016, use of the wizard is recommended.
-With SQL Server 2016, striped backup sets are supported, are recommended for performance, and required to exceed the size limits per blob.
-For very large databases, the use of the [Windows Import/Export Service](/documentation/articles/storage-import-export-service) is recommended.

-## ##<a name="detach-and-copy-to-url-and-attach-from-url"></a>  Detach and copy to URL and attach from URL
 
 
 ##<a name="backup-to-url-and-restore"></a> Backup to URL and restore
+

 Use the [backup to URL](https://msdn.microsoft.com/zh-cn/library/dn435916.aspx) method when you cannot use the Deploy a SQL Server Database to a Azure VM wizard because your backup file is larger than 1 TB and you are migrating from and to SQL Server 2016.
 For databases smaller than 1 TB or running a version of SQL Server prior to SQL Server 2016, use of the wizard is recommended.
-With SQL Server 2016, striped backup sets are supported, are recommended for performance, and required to exceed the size limits per blob.
+With SQL Server 2016, striped backup sets are supported, are recommended for performance, and required to exceed the size limits per blob.  For very large databases, the use of the [Windows Import/Export Service](/documentation/articles/storage-import-export-service) is recommended. 

- ##<a name="detach-and-copy-to-url-and-attach-from-url"></a>  Detach and copy to URL and attach from URL 
+ ##  ##<a name="detach-and-copy-to-url-and-attach-from-url"></a>  Detach and copy to URL and attach from URL

 Use this method when you plan to [store these files using the Azure Blob storage service](https://msdn.microsoft.com/zh-cn/library/dn385720.aspx) and attach them to SQL Server running in an Azure VM, particularly with very large databases.
 Use the following general steps to migrate a user database using this manual method: